Takako Saito (b. 1929, Sabae-shi, JP; d. 2025, Düsseldorf, DE)

 In 1963, Takako Saito, a Japanese art educator, moved to New York following the recommendation of her colleague Ay-O, who had moved to New York in 1958.
 Saito became immediately involved in the New York Fluxus scene, participating in various Fluxus communal dinners organized by George Maciunas that included Japanese artists Ay-O, Mieko Shiomi, Shigeko Kubota, Korean artist Nam Jun Paik, and others.
-In 1968, she left New York to work with several artists loosely connected to Fluxus, such as George Brecht and Robert Filliou in France and Felipe Ehrenberg, David Mayor, and Martha Hellion in England, and by 1979, Saito settled in Düsseldorf, Germany, where she still lives today.
+In 1968, she left New York to work with several artists loosely connected to Fluxus, such as George Brecht and Robert Filliou in France and Felipe Ehrenberg, David Mayor, and Martha Hellion in England, and by 1979, Saito settled in Düsseldorf, Germany.
+Her work often emphasized play, chance, and viewer participation.
+Saito’s practice resisted categorization, embodying a lifelong commitment to fluidity, collaboration, and everyday creativity.

 Untitled (Handstamped Drawing), 1985

-Handstamped Ink on paper1
+Handstamped ink on paper

 1.70 x 8.30 in (29.72 x 21.08 cm)